Normandie-class battleship: Armament

-The guns had a range of 16000 m and had a rate of fire of two rounds per minute.
+The guns had a range of 16000 m and a rate of fire of two rounds per minute.
 The shells were 540 kg armor-piercing rounds and were fired with a muzzle velocity of 800 m/s.
 Each gun was to have been supplied with 100 rounds of ammunition.
 Five 3.66 m rangefinders provided fire-control for the main battery.
 Two of the rangefinders were mounted on the conning tower and the other three were placed atop each of the turrets.
 The turrets also had auxiliary gunnery-control stations.